-An on-site partner can help you implement your strategy by offering you knowledge of the Chinese market and its engines to optimize your approach and improve your objectives.
+An on-site partner can help you implement your strategy by offering you knowledge of the Chinese market.
+But also, it can offer you its engines to optimize your approach and improve your objectives.
 They are aware of changes in the laws relating to your business and how they may impact your business.
-Moreover, in Chinese culture, relationships go before business (“guanxi” culture), a good relationship between your partner and your company can only be fruitful for your business.
+Moreover, in Chinese culture, relationships prevail over business: the “guanxi” culture.
+A good relationship between your partner and your company can only be fruitful for your business.

 However, if your company is a multinational, having the means to invest in units to manage sends and handle orders, then it is not essential to start looking for a local partner.

-14 – What’s the best platform for my shop ?
+14 – What is the best platform for my online store?

 When setting up the website for your business, there are several options available to you, each with its advantages and disadvantages.

-The benefits of creating your own site are of course the freedom you have for the company’s history, story telling and direction of your business.
+The benefits of creating your own site are of course the freedom you have for the company’s history, storytelling, and direction of your business.
 You have control over the entire digital strategy because you have direct access to your clients’ data and can therefore adapt to their needs and better target your actions.
-Of course you set your own prices, depending on your strategy, you establish your own marketing campaign and so on.
+Of course, you set your own prices, depending on your strategy.
+Also, you establish your own marketing campaign and so on.

-However, you need to create a site on a Chinese domain to be accessible on Chinese search engines, and even with that, it is difficult to generate traffic on completely foreign sites.
-Besides you are master of everything, so you have to manage everything from the development of the strategy to the entire chain of distribution, customer service, which can sometimes be overwhelming.
+However, you need to create a site on a Chinese domain to be accessible on Chinese search engines.
+Even with that, it is difficult to generate traffic on completely foreign sites.
+Besides, you are a master of everything, so you have to manage everything from the development of the strategy to the entire chain of distribution, customer service, which can sometimes be overwhelming.

-- Create a shop on a large platform of Chinese E-Commerce (Tmall / KJT / YMATOU …)
+Create a shop on a large Chinese E-Commerce platform (Tmall, KJT, YMATOU)

 However the disadvantages are quite similar to the disadvantages of the independent site, indeed the ability to generate traffic is quite difficult since the WeChat ecosystem is relatively closed.
-The capacity of creation of Mini Programs being limited to 2 megabyte, that can make you have to make compromises on the design, the contents, etc. It is also impossible to engage the customer using push notification, so if the customer does not follow you on your official, you have no opportunity to restart if you want to inform him of news, promotions or other marketing promotions.
+The capacity of creation of Mini Programs is limited to 2 megabytes, which can make you have to make compromises on the design, the contents, etc. It is also impossible to engage the customer using push notification, so if the customer does not follow you on your official, you have no opportunity to restart if you want to inform him of news, promotions, or other marketing promotions.